Austrian Food In Vienna: 11 Best Local Dishes & Where to Eat Them

 If you’re interested in trying it at the place where I had it, then check out Zum Englischen Reiter in Prater Amusement Park.

-I’m sure that this may not be considered the best place to try wiener schnitzel, but it was the best schnitzel that I had in my time traveling Europe, and I tried it quite a few times!
-It was super affordable too.
+It was the best schnitzel that I had in my time traveling Europe, and I tried it quite a few times!
+It was super affordable, too.
+When it comes to what to eat in Vienna, you can’t miss out on this.

 Sachertorte